 The tournament structure of Texas Hold ‘Em Poker has caught the attention of people all over the world.
-Once again, we have the World Series of Poker Online and the World Poker Tour to testify to this fact.
+Once again, we have the World Series of and the World Poker Tour to testify to this fact.

 As you would have seen while watching the WSOP or WPT, a tournament may consist of many tables or in smaller cases, a single table.
 A poker tournament is no different from any other Texas Hold ‘Em game except that you have more players joining in and they get eliminated until there is only one man left standing.